jotadiego/Lambad/README.md

 parse :: Data.Text.Text -> LambadProgram
 ```

-Parses a `Text` containing a Lambad program into the corresponding `LambadProgram` value. **Throws an error an halts execution** if the `Text` doesn't correspond to a valid Lambad program.
+Parses a `Text` containing a Lambad program into the corresponding `LambadProgram` value. **Throws an error and halts execution** if the `Text` doesn't correspond to a valid Lambad program.

 ```haskell
 toLambda :: LambadProgram -> Lambda